-This program, in combination with local matching funds, provides a funding source to complete the Orange County Master Plan of Arterial Highways, a plan for future roadway improvements throughout Orange County that includes considerations for bicycle and pedestrian components as part of each project as applicable to local conditions.
+This program, in combination with local matching funds, provides a funding source to complete the Orange County Master Plan of Arterial Highways (MPAH).
+The MPAH includes future roadway improvements and considerations for bicycle and pedestrian components as part of each project as applicable to local conditions.

 The program also provides for intersection improvements and other projects to help improve street operations and reduce congestion.
-This program also provides for completion funding of separations seven grade that will eliminate car and train conflicts along the Burlington Northern Santa Fe Railway in northern Orange County.
-The program allocates funds through a process that recommends funding for projects that relieve congestion, are cost effective, and can proceed to construction guickly.
+This program includes funding for completion of seven grade separations that will eliminate car and train conflicts along the Burlington Northern Santa Fe Railway in northern Orange County.
+The program allocates funds through a process that recommends funding for projects that relieve congestion, are cost effective, and can proceed to construction quickly.